Buyers Guide to Basement Hopper Windows

 - Built-in latches securely lock the window and seal tight for energy efficiency

-Improveit’s Performax54 Basement Hopper Windows
+Improveit Performax54 Replacement Hopper Windows

 Frequently installed at the top of cinder block basement walls, basement hopper windows need to have a structure that will stand up to the demands of a ground-level installation.
 Performax54 windows are up to the task!
 Our frames are built to be 400 times stronger than traditional vinyl replacement windows.
 They’ll stay square and true, so you’ll never have to worry about air, moisture, or pest infiltration around your lower-level windows.